yang0920colostate/AuAc/README.md

    - `Initiation_Coef.pkl`
    - `Initiation.pkl`

-   !!!YOU ARE ALL SET FOR RUNNING THIS MODULE!!!
+   !!!*YOU ARE ALL SET FOR RUNNING THIS MODULE*!!!

 - Notes:
    - You do not need to have `CUDA` installed in your operational system to use the pacakge